How to clear cache files on Mac

-Hopefully, our guide will be everything you need and more to free up gigabytes of valuable space and reclaim it by cleaning the cache.
+Hopefully, our guide will be everything you need and more to free up gigabytes of valuable space and reclaim it by clearing the cache.

 Best of all, we’ve also revealed how an automatic cache cleaner like CleanMyMac X makes removing cache as easy as a child’s play.
 Download the free version of the app here.